tobiasGuta/xssattack/README.md

 Ensure you have these dependencies installed and configured for the tool to function correctly.
 The webdriver-manager library automatically handles ChromeDriver downloads and updates, so no manual setup is required.
 Note

-The script assumes that Firefox is installed at a default location on the system.
+The script assumes that Firefox(linux) or google-chrome(windows)is installed at a default location on the system.
 Adjust the path to the Firefox executable if necessary for different environments.